thechawla225/Pizza_Api/README.md

 - Create a MongoDB database in community server by the name "newdatabase" and a sample collection "newcollection"
 - Run the following commands:
 pip install -r requirements.txt
-- In the manage.py folder run the command: python manage.py makemigrations python manage.py migrate
+- In the manage.py folder run the commands:
+- python manage.py makemigrations
+- python manage.py migrate

 - Run the server by running command: python manage.py runserver